 To make a homemade cough syrup with honey and cinnamon, pour about ½ cup of honey into a small container ( I used an 8 ounce mason jar) and mix in about ¼ teaspoon of cinnamon.

-For children over two and adults, take a spoonful of honey or honey and cinnamon as needed to quiet cough.
+For children over two and adults, treat a cough with a spoonful of honey or honey and cinnamon as needed.
 Both cinnamon and honey are anti-bacterial and anti-viral, and the honey coats and soothes the throat.

 #2 – Lemon Juice